socialUltimus/Social_Login/README.md

 ```

 ## How to use the library?
 Okay seems like you integrated the library in your project but **how do you use it**?
-Well its really easy if you want to user facebook login just create a button and set an onClickLister to perform the following.
+Well its really easy if you want to use any login within above three just create a button and set an onClickLister to perform the following.

 **Facebook**